OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - For Android 7.0 (API level 24) and above [the Android Developer blog shows that](https://android-developers.googleblog.com/2016/06/security-crypto-provider-deprecated-in.html "Security provider Crypto deprecated in Andorid N"):
   - It is recommended to stop specifying a security provider.
 Instead, always use a patched security provider.
   - The support for the `Crypto` provider has dropped and the provider is deprecated.
-  - There is no longer support for `SHA1PRNG` for secure random, but instead the runtime provides an instance of `OpenSSLRandom`.
+The same applies to its `SHA1PRNG` for secure random.
 - For Android 8.1 (API level 27) and above the [Developer Documentation](https://developer.android.com/about/versions/oreo/android-8.1 "Cryptography updates") shows that:
   - Conscrypt, known as `AndroidOpenSSL`, is preferred above using Bouncy Castle and it has new implementations: `AlgorithmParameters:GCM` , `KeyGenerator:AES`, `KeyGenerator:DESEDE`, `KeyGenerator:HMACMD5`, `KeyGenerator:HMACSHA1`, `KeyGenerator:HMACSHA224`, `KeyGenerator:HMACSHA256`, `KeyGenerator:HMACSHA384`, `KeyGenerator:HMACSHA512`, `SecretKeyFactory:DESEDE`, and `Signature:NONEWITHECDSA`.
   - You should not use the `IvParameterSpec.class` anymore for GCM, but use the `GCMParameterSpec.class` instead.